Skip to main content

 • We don't use your account to enrich prospect data or fetch posts

-Using Extrovert with other LinkedIn tools
+Using Extrovert with other professional-network tools

 • Don't stack too many tools on the same account at once β€” stack risk goes up fast

-Is Extrovert an official LinkedIn tool?
+Is Extrovert an official professional-network tool?

 • We use the safest connection methods we know how to build